I agree with nearly everything and there isn’t a great deal more to add. Though, our good friend, nuance, has something to say.

 Every adjustment is a give and take.
 With the dropouts at their shortest setting, the rear wheel rarely spun out on on standing climbs.
 When seated however, it felt like low-gear pedaling would lift the front end and roll me off the back.
 In their longest setting, this sensation fled.
 And since I prefer climbing while seated, rear wheel spin-out is now rare and mostly irrelevant.

 This version Chameleon, my 4th in its long history and my 7th Santa Cruz frame, is hands-down, the best I’ve ridden.
 With my adjustments, perhaps bizarre to some, it’s still a party on the trail.
 Only now, it does so responsibly.
 Stability, speed, and composed playfulness have taken the ride to new heights.
-I wrote previously that it’s the most fun I’ve had on a bike in 15 years.
+I previously wrote that it’s the most fun I’ve had on a bike in 15 years.